Genius-Choi/TIVER-public/README.md

 Experimental results are discussed in our paper, which was published in 47th Ineternational Conference on Software Engineering (ICSE'25.)

-## Reproducing results presented in paper
-When attempting to reproduce the experimental results presented in this paper, with **[2] Examining your own repository**, please ensure to
-**clone the repository version from (or as close as possible to) April 2022.** Repositories included in docker is already a version from April 2022.

 ## Running TIVER with docker
 Requirements
 - TIVER is avaliable with docker.
 The only requirement is having Docker installed on your system.